Potassium nitrate: Meat processing

 Potassium nitrate has been a common ingredient of salted meat since antiquity or the Middle Ages.
 The widespread adoption of nitrate use is more recent and is linked to the development of large-scale meat processing.
 The use of potassium nitrate has been mostly discontinued because it gives slow and inconsistent results compared with sodium nitrite preparations such as "Prague powder" or pink "curing salt".
 Even so, potassium nitrate is still used in some food applications, such as salami, dry-cured ham, charcuterie, and (in some countries) in the brine used to make corned beef (sometimes together with sodium nitrite).
 In the Shetland Islands (UK) it is used in the curing of mutton to make reestit mutton, a local delicacy.
 When used as a food additive in the European Union, the compound is referred to as E252; it is also approved for use as a food additive in the United States and Australia and New Zealand (where it is listed under its INS number 252).

-Possible cancer risk
+Cancer risk

 Since October 2015, WHO classifies processed meat as Group 1 carcinogen (based on epidemiological studies, convincingly carcinogenic to humans).

-In April 2023 the French Court of Appeals of Limoges confirmed that food-watch NGO Yuka was legally legitimate in describing Potassium Nitrate E252 as a "cancer risk", and thus rejected an appeal by the French charcuterie industry against the organisation.
+In April 2023 the French Court of Appeals of Limoges confirmed that food-watch NGO Yuka was legally legitimate in describing potassium nitrate E252 as a "cancer risk", and thus rejected an appeal by the French charcuterie industry against the organization.